cesar2535/CastMediaPlayerStreamingDRM/README.md

 # Steps to setup:
 1. Put all files on your own server
-2. Change YOUR_APP_ID in sender.js to your own application ID
+2. Change YOUR_APP_ID in sender.js to your own application ID from your Developer Console account
-3. Point your receiver app URL in Developer Console to http://[YOUR_SERVER_LOCATION]/CastMediaPlayerStreamingDRM/mpl.html
+3. Point your corresponding receiver app URL to http://[YOUR_SERVER_LOCATION]/CastMediaPlayerStreamingDRM/mpl.html
 4. Open a browser and point to your page at http://[YOUR_SERVER_LOCATION]/CastMediaPlayerStreamingDRM/index.html

 # Instructions: